sammcj/smcleod/_pages/quotes-musings.md

 > "Most rules lie, yet lies are less shocking, less corrosive than the chosen, cultivated ignorance that Chevallier addresses here.
 This ignorance denies the reality of anything which provokes pity.
 It is an error to think of such war leaders or, today, economic strategists, as pitiless.
 They are abject.
 This is what we have to learn and to act upon.
 They are abject."

 \- Gabriel Chevallier, Fear; A Novel of World War I (Quote from Roger Waters The Wall, 2015)

 ---

+> "If a society is tolerant without limit, its ability to be tolerant is eventually seized or destroyed by the intolerant."
+\- Karl Popper

+---